Amplifiers

 I slowly traded up to this starting with a BOSS Katana 50 Generation 3 Modeling amplifier which I did not like at all.
 The sound was “thin” and “digital” so I returned it to Guitar Center, gave them another $20 or so and got a Fender Mustang GTX50.

 The GTX50 was a major improvement over the BOSS, but still did not have the “thick” sound I was craving.
-So, back to Guitar Center again where there was my Champion.
+So, I went back to Guitar Center again and came home with the Champion.

 Now, about four years ago, I was in Guitar Center and played a Telecaster through one of these First Generation 100s.
 The sound stuck with me.
 And spending another $20 was a small price to pay for the sound I was looking for all of these years.